Menu

 Desmoplastic Mesothelioma Diagnosis

 Diagnosing desmoplastic mesothelioma is similar to diagnosing mesothelioma in general.
-This means doctors may conduct various imaging scans and biopsies to make a diagnosis.
+Doctors may conduct various imaging scans and biopsies to make a diagnosis.
 However, this form of mesothelioma requires extra care with histology and cytology testing.
 These pathology tests involve microscopic analyses of specific cell types.

 If doctors suspect malignant mesothelioma, the diagnostic process may include:

-• CT scan: This is an imaging test to help identify various details of a patient’s cancer diagnosis.
+• CT scan: This is an imaging test to help identify various details of a patient’s cancer.
 CT scans can show abnormalities in normal organs and tissues.

 • Fluid biopsy: This is a fluid sample removed with a needle for diagnostic analysis.
-In some cases, fluid samples may not be enough to confirm the presence of mesothelioma.
+Fluid samples may not be enough to confirm the presence of mesothelioma.

 • Tissue biopsy: This is a tissue sample removed for diagnostic analysis.
 There are various methods a doctor can use to remove the sample.